ywangd/midle/README.md

 without resorting to the power of `EXECUTE`.
 It even adds additional language features such as syntax for HASH and LIST literals, higher level array concatenation, bettering support for chaining function/method calls and subscripts.
-It does, however, has limitations due to the limit of IDL language itself, notably output arguments and object property access (object method calls are OK).
+MIDLE however is not without limitations.
+They are mostly due to the limit of IDL language itself, notably output arguments and object property access (object method calls are OK).
 It also deliberately leaves out some IDL features by design.

 MIDLE requires IDL 8.0 or up (8.3 is recommended).